5 Signs That You Are Dealing With a Control Freak

 2. Always trying to win the argument or have the last word

 High-control men and women are difficult to have relationships with because they like to set the rules—and subsequently enforce them.
-They act superior to others, and are determined to show everyone that they are the most practical, logical, and intelligent one in any crowd.
+They act superior to others and are determined to show everyone that they are the most practical, logical, and intelligent person in any crowd.

 3. Refusal to admit when they're wrong

-Hands down, one of the traits that most annoys friends, romantic partners and colleagues is the refusal on the part of high-control men and women to admit when they are wrong.
+Hands down, one of the traits that most annoys friends, romantic partners, and colleagues is the refusal on the part of high-control men and women to admit when they are wrong.
 It could be the smallest, simplest issue, but high-control people don't care—they just want to make sure they don't admit they were wrong.
-Their thinking is distorted to the point that they believe others may use their admitting they were wrong against them, or will perceive them as incompetent or foolish because of one simple error.
+Their thinking is distorted to the point that they believe others may use their admission against them or will perceive them as incompetent or foolish because of one simple error.
 As a rule, these individuals present all-or-nothing, black-or-white thinking; dealing with anything in between is uncomfortable for them.

 4. Judging or criticizing others

 Some of the most judgmental individuals you will ever meet are men and women with a high need for control.
 They are highly principled, with opinions on everything from how people should hold their fork to how people should live their entire lives.
 These men and women have an answer for everything, and they come across as sanctimonious or hypocritical to those who know them well.